fontforge/fontforge.github.io/en-US/tutorials/editexample.md

-This tutorial is also available as a [pdf version](fontforge-tutorial.pdf).
-If you wish to follow along with the tutorial, [this bundle](tutorial.tgz) should provide you with the basic files you need.
+This tutorial is also available as a [pdf version](/assets/old/fontforge-tutorial.pdf).
+If you wish to follow along with the tutorial, [this bundle](/assets/old/tutorial.tgz) should provide you with the basic files you need.
  I shall not presume to teach aesthetics, I concentrate solely on the mechanics here.